Consistency of Higgsplosion in Localizable QFT: Strictly localizable fields and the self-consistency of Higgsplosion

-However neither of these features are automatic or even guaranteed.
-The problem is that the integral $\int ds$ is always divergent in a 4-dimensional theory at $s\to \infty$ and the expressions on the right hand side of \eqref{eq:disp1} and \eqref{eq:disp2} are ill-defined, see e.g. \cite{Weinberg:1995mt}.
+If one now makes an assumption that $\rho(s)_{\,\rm 1PI}$ is a tempered distribution, the formula \eqref{eq:disp1} can be recovered after a finite number of subtractions.
+Specifically, if the spectral density is tempered, it must grow at $s\to \infty$ no faster than a fixed-order polynomial.
+If this polynomial is of the order $N$, i.e.

-If one now makes an assumption that $\rho(s)$ is a tempered distribution, the formula \eqref{eq:disp1} can be recovered after a finite number of subtractions.
-Specifically, if $\rho(s)$ is tempered, it must grow at $s\to \infty$ no faster than a fixed-order polynomial.
-If this polynomial is of the order $N$, one proceeds to differentiate both sides of the equation \eqref{eq:disp1} $N+1$ times with respect to $p^2$, until the integral on the right hand side becomes convergent.
+one proceeds to differentiate both sides of the equation \eqref{eq:disp1} $N+1$ times with respect to $p^2$, until the integral $\int ds$ on the right hand side of \eqref{eq:disp1} becomes convergent.
 This procedure is equivalent to implementing $N+1$ subtractions with unknown integration constants from the right hand side of \eqref{eq:disp1}, or more precisely,

-Thus we conclude that the assumption that $\rho(s)$ is a {\it tempered} distribution is equivalent to assuming that the dispersion relation \eqref{eq:dispN} can be well-defined by making a {\it finite} number of subtractions.
+Thus we conclude that the assumption that $\rho(s)_{\rm 1PI}$ is a {\it tempered} distribution is equivalent to assuming that the dispersion relation \eqref{eq:dispN} can be well-defined by making a {\it finite} number of subtractions.
 However, there is no reason why the number of subtractions should always be finite, for example in non-perturbative settings where $\sqrt{s} \sim m/\lambda$.
 Strictly localizable theories of Jaffe type with the power of exponential growth $\kappa$ in the regime $0<\kappa<1$ provide a mathematically well-defined local QFT formulation but result in an infinite number of subtractions in \eqref{eq:dispN}.
 So we see no fundamental reason why the number of subtractions in the formally divergent expression \eqref{eq:disp1} should always be finite.

 The reason why the Fourier transform of the time-ordered correlator \eqref{eq:disp1} turns out to be infinite is that it does not include the test functions.
 The corrected expression that includes averaging of the operators $O(x)$ with test functions $g(x)$ reads,